zhangbozhb/ChameleonSwift/README.md

 }
 ```

-Or your can override method of view: switchTheme(now:pre:), your should extension UIView/UIViewController to support ChameleonCallBackProtocol
+Or your can override method of view: switchTheme(now:pre:), your should extension UIView/UIViewController to support ChameleonUIProtocol
 ```swift
 override func switchTheme(now: Any, pre: Any?) {
     // your code change theme/skin